kirillmega000/introduction_to_distributed_technologies_2022_2023-i-k4112c-petuhov_k_a/article/article.md

 ## NodeSelector and nodeAffinity

 `NodeSelector` is the simplest approach for the allocation management.
-It is a part of Pod manifest and describes the labels of nodes, where the Pod can be placed, in key-value mapping format.
+It is a part of Pod manifest and describes the labels of Nodes, where the Pod can be placed, in key-value mapping format.
 Example:

 ```yaml
 apiVersion: v1